 In 2010, dog attacks caused 33 deaths, 20 of them children.
 In these tragic instances, the family can file a wrongful death suit against the dog’s owner.
 Most of the dog bite cases our lawyers have handled involve scarring and nerve damage, but we have also handled dog bite or dog attack cases resulting in many other types of injuries.

-If you have been injured by a dog or other animal in Minnesota, call and speak with a dog bite lawyer at our office so that we can fully explain your rights and discuss your entitlement to fair compensation.
+If you have been injured by a dog or other animal in Minnesota, call and speak with an experienced dog bite lawyer at our office so that we can fully explain your rights and discuss your entitlement to fair compensation.
 The initial consultation is always free and we will provide you with personal attention.

-At the Rochlin Law Firm we have 25 years’ experience representing hundreds of people who have been injured by a dog and other types of accidents.
+At the Rochlin Law Firm our lawyers have 25 years’ experience representing hundreds of people who have been injured by a dog and other types of accidents.
 Our primary focus is on getting full and fair compensation for our clients.
 Pam Rochlin is a former partner with Meshbesher and Spence and was the 2015 president of Minnesota Women Lawyers, an organization with over 1300 members.
 A lawyer will discuss your dog bite or dog attack case with you, explain your rights, and make sure you get fair compensation for your injuries.
 We have offices in Edina, Minneapolis, St. Louis Park, and Woodbury.
 We also make house calls.
 A dog bite attorney from our office will meet with you at your home anywhere throughout Minnesota.
 There is no obligation on your part, the consultation is free, and we never charge anything unless you are compensated.